VerseMetaVerse/MyEpicVerseLearningJourney/README.md

-# MyCrazyVerseLearningJourney
+# MyEpicVerseLearningJourney

 No update since Oct 23 is horrible but due to personal reasons.
 I will resume this soon.
+And taking so long, it has gone from crazy to Epic!

 My personal experience journal learning Verse could be of interest, it contains a lot more useful references than I thought it would at first